TheRealBenjiLi/FalcomasterBlog/source/_posts/Post0.md

 ---
 title: 'Falcomaster Post #0: What is Falcomaster?'
-date: 2017-08-11 16:12:51
+date: 2017-08-12 16:12:51
 tags:
 ---

 Hi everyone!
 I'm Benji, a Norcal Jigglypuff player and UC Berkeley student creating a program to play Super Smash Bros.
 Melee for the Nintendo GameCube.
-I started this development blog to keep everyone updated on my progress working on this project! :D
+I started this development blog to keep everyone updated on my progress working on this project!
+I'm not sure how often I will post (I don't want to commit to weekly posts if new developments don't happen weekly), but I will post as often as I can :D

+My code will be up on GitHub as well, for those that want to follow.
+No code has been written yet, but the repositories will be found in the "About" section on this website!
+I'll also link the relevant GitHub repositories each time I post :)

 ### What is Falcomaster